 Speech by MLK in Memphis, 1968

-As I once sang, "I knew someone who was murdered today, why did they have to die
+From a song I wrote long ago, "I knew someone who was murdered today, why did they have to die

 someone who wanted to enjoy life in the sunshine and clear blue sky

 why oh why can't the violent learn to stop making good people cry